 Eye Bag Removal

 Eyes are an important part of one’s appearance, conveying emotions and feelings.
-However, the appearance of the eye bags can one look tired or grumpy.
+However, the appearance of eye bags can make one look tired or unhappy.
 This happens to all of us unfortunately over time.
 But help is at hand with eye bag removal.
 This is a simple hour long procedure performed often with you awake under local anaesthetic.
 You go home an hour later.

 Cosmetic eyelid surgery, also known as blepharoplasty, is an option for individuals who are bothered by excess skin of the upper or lower eyelids.
 This can include bags, puffiness and drooping skin, characteristics which can make a person appear upset or tired.